qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 date: 2023-12-03T13:00:00+03:00
 draft: false
 keywords:
-  - vector search
+  - sparse vectors
   - SPLADE
-  - sparse vectors
+  - hybrid search
-  - efficient neural search
+  - vector search
 ---

 Think of a library with a vast index card system.
 Each index card only has a few keywords marked out (sparse vector) of a large possible set for each book (document).
 This is what sparse vectors enable for text.